What are Executive Function Skills?

 - Needs more help with tasks than other children his or her age

-Talk to your healthcare professional if you feel your child is struggling with executive function skills.
-Find out what behaviors are typical based on your child’s age so you know what to expect and try to narrow down “behavioral problems” to see if working on executive function skills may help.
-It’s important to remember that executive function skills build on motor, sensory, and communication skills, so also talk to your healthcare professional if you notice delays in those areas.
+If you feel your child is struggling, talk to your healthcare professional.
+It’s important to remember executive function skills use a combination of motor, sensory, and communication skills, so talk to your healthcare professional if you notice delays in any of those areas.

 There are specialists who may be able to help your child with executive function including:

-- Physical Therapists - Physical therapists strive to make every session fun, while working on improving strength, flexibility, range of motion, posture, balance, and movement patterns.
-If your child has difficulty in any of these areas, it is important to talk with your child’s healthcare providers about the impact physical limitations can have on executive function development, and to see a physical therapist to address these issues.
+- Physical Therapists: Strive to make every session fun, while working on improving strength, flexibility, range of motion, posture, balance, and movement patterns.
+If your child has difficulty in any of these areas, talk with your child’s healthcare providers about the impact physical limitations can have on executive function development, and to see a physical therapist to address these issues.

-- Occupational Therapists - Occupational therapists help children master daily life skills by helping them strengthening the physical, cognitive, and sensory skills required to achieve every day activities.
+- Occupational Therapists: Help children master daily life skills by helping them strengthen the physical, cognitive, and sensory skills required to achieve every day activities.
 Occupational therapists address underlying skill limitations while providing adaptive strategies to help children perform daily tasks as independently as possible, which in turn helps children further build their skills and confidence.

-- Speech-Language Pathologists - Speech-language pathologists work to give children the tools to communicate effectively.
+- Speech-Language Pathologists: Work to give children the tools to communicate effectively.
 Stress and anxiety can be exacerbated when you are unable to express your feelings.
 Their aim is to improve a child’s ability to use verbal and non-verbal communication, and engage in meaningful learning and social activities.